zieglerk/python-tutorials/README.md

 ### scikit-learn
 machine learning, built to work well with NumPy and SciPy

+### pandas
+Pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive

 ### matplotlib
 Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.

+### keras
+Keras is a high-level neural networks API, written in Python and capable of running on top of either TensorFlow or Theano.
+It was developed with a focus on enabling fast experimentation.
+Being able to go from idea to result with the least possible delay is key to doing good research.

 # Other Tutorials/Exercises